Does Pet Insurance Cover Lipoma Surgery?

 2. 2

 Lipomas near joints, organs or blood vessels require more complex surgical removal than those in fatty areas.
-These complicated surgeries cost significantly more and may need specialist care.
+These complicated surgeries cost more and may need specialist care.
 Coverage protects you from these higher costs if your pet develops a lipoma in a difficult location.

 3. 3